Fairtrade Fortnight 2020: 24th February to 8th March

 During the two weeks of Fairtrade Fortnight 2020, individuals, groups and companies come together to celebrate the people in developing countries who grow our food, but who are often underpaid and exploited.

-This year, the focus of Fairtrade Fortnight will be cocoa and cocoa farmers, focusing mainly on West Africa, where much of the world's cocoa is grown.
+This year, the focus of Fairtrade Fortnight will be on women in the cocoa and coffee industries across the world, with the #SHEDESERVES strapline, as well as campaigning for living incomes (entering year two of a three year campaign).
 The campaign will highlight how many cocoa farmers, particularly women, are underpaid and exploited, and the scandal of unfair trade.